-Free Lightroom for Presets
+Free Lightroom Presets for Portraits

 When processing portraits, the editing process becomes more restrictive.
 The main reason for this is because of the skin color of your subjects, which becomes the most important reference point for viewers.
 The degree to which you can manipulate portraits is much smaller compared to cityscapes and landscapes.

 You cannot easily manipulate colors in portrait photography because, if the color of